apostrophecms/docs/docs/guide/batch-operations.md

 }
 ```

-The Apostrophe user interface should take care of this for you, but it is always a good idea to include a check to make sure that the body of the reqest includes an `_ids` array.
+The Apostrophe user interface should take care of this for you, but it is always a good idea to include a check to make sure that the body of the request includes an `_ids` array.

 ```javascript
 req.body._ids = req.body._ids.map(_id => {